vedph/xutil/README.md

 This tiny utility tool provides the following functions:

-- check a set of XML files for well-formedness;
+- check a set of XML files for **well-formedness**;
-- check a set of XML files for validity against a given schema;
+- check a set of XML files for **validity** against a given schema;
-- transform a set of XML files using a given XSLT 1.0 stylesheet.
+- **transform** a set of XML files using a given XSLT 1.0 stylesheet.

 ## Commands

+Open a command prompt in the directory where the `xutil` executable is located and type `./xutil` to get the list of available commands.

 ### Check XML Well Formedness